dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 MonoVM runs on a variety of platforms and depending on platform capabilities MonoVM support different build configurations of EventPipe and DiagnosticServer.
 For desktop platforms (Windows, Linux, MacOS), MonoVM build DiagnosticServer using
 `NamedPipes` (Windows) or `UnixDomainSockets` (Linux, MacOS) support.
 This is inline with CoreCLR build configuration of the DiagnosticServer, working in the same way.

 On mobile platforms (Android/iOS) or other remote sandboxed environments, MonoVM DiagnosticServer component can be build using TCP/IP support to better handle remote targets.
-It is also handles the connect scenario (runtime act as TCP/IP client connecting back to tooling), as well as the listening scenario (runtime act as a TCP/IP listener waiting for tooling to connect).
+It also handles the connect scenario (runtime act as TCP/IP client connecting back to tooling), as well as the listening scenario (runtime act as a TCP/IP listener waiting for tooling to connect).
 Depending on platform, allowed capabilities (some platforms won't allow listening on sockets) and tracing scenarios (startup tracing needs suspended runtime), a combination of these scenarios can be used.

 Existing diagnostic tooling only supports `NamedPipes`/`UnixDomainSockets`, so in order to reuse these tools transparently when targeting MonoVM running on mobile platforms, a new component have been implemeneted in diagnostics repro, `dotnet-dsrouter`, https://github.com/dotnet/diagnostics/tree/main/src/Tools/dotnet-dsrouter. `dotnet-dsrouter` represents the application running on a remote target locally to the diagnostic tools, routing local IPC traffic over to TCP/IP handled by MonoVM running on remote target. `dotnet-dsrouter` implements 4 different modes, server-server (IPC server, TCP server), client-server (IPC client, TCP server), server-client (IPC server, TCP client ) and client-client (IPC client, TCP client) and depending on configuration all four modes can be used with DiagnosticServer and diagnostic tooling. `dotnet-dsrouter` also improves the reversed connect runtime scenario to support more than one diagnostic tooling client at a time, as well as converting the reversed connect runtime scenario (used in scenarios like startup tracing) into a normal direct connect scenario using `dotnet-dsrouter` in client-server or server-server mode.